On this page

 26 January 2017 | 9:15AM -- 3:15AM | RM 1410, Joseph and Rosalie Segal Centre

 Students of SFU and UVic, in disciplines ranging from English and Publishing to History and Interactive Arts, are continually using digital methods to do new creative and critical work.
 This event sees those students come together to showcase that work.
 Featuring a variety of digital projects (maps, collections, tools, and more), the Student Digital Showcase is a full-day event to present the collected critically-driven digital work of our students, both graduates and undergraduates.
 In sharing these projects, we foster a relationship of collaborative mentoring and training between our two campuses, and highlight the methods, tools, and skills being used to expand the boundaries of traditional humanities academic inquiry and communication.
-Learn more: showcase programme; blog post on the event; and our Storify of the Twitter feed for the event.
+Learn more: showcase programme; blog post on the event.

 Digital Pedagogy Symposium (UVic)

 4-5 May 2017 | University of Victoria

 In Victoria at UVic Library's new Digital Scholarship Commons, the SFU-UVic Digital Pedagogy Network met again over two days to consolidate the exchange of knowledge and skills that began with the Indigenous Wikipedia Editathon and the Student Digital Showcase in January in Vancouver.
 The day featured panels on open and networked digital pedagogy practices, group breakouts, and workshops by faculty, students, librarians, and community partners such as BCcampus.
-Learn more: symposium programme; blog post on the event; Storify of the Twitter feed for the event.
+Learn more: symposium programme; blog post on the event.